-The first step in the institutional change process for continuous change is defining your sustainability goals.
+The first step in the institutional change process for continuous change is defining your goals.
 That is, decide what outcomes are desired (or required) over what period of time.
 Behavioral, organizational, and institutional changes typically are means to achieve desired energy, resource, or greenhouse gas emission outcomes.
 They are not ends in and of themselves.

 Agencies may derive goals from multiple sources, such as: